 - I believe the history of nationalism in Europe, not only in the two World Wars but also in the various movements of national liberation, shows how even an identity constructed against a backdrop of oppression will destroy diversity and allow the system to perpetuate itself with a slightly different face.

-- I believe it is important to remember that some of the most radical changes in women’s rights were accomplished by the early (non-Stalinist) Soviet Union.
+- I believe it is important to remember that some of the most radical changes in women’s rights and gay rights were accomplished by the early (non-Stalinist) Soviet Union.

 - I believe it is extremely necessary to examine and learn from world history, to avoid a perspective built entirely along the social divisions of one particular time and place.
 (On the internet this usually comes down to a US-centric or eurocentric perspective, though similar forms of self-centered thinking are far from exclusive to those parts of the world.)